 • An applicant applying for entry clearance who has received an award from a Government or international scholarship agency in the 12 months before the date of application which covers both fees and living costs for study in the UK, must have provided written consent to the application from that Government or agency.

-An application which does not meet the validity requirements for a Skilled Worker is invalid and may be rejected and not considered.
+An application that does not meet a Skilled Worker's validity requirements is invalid and may be rejected and not considered.

 The applicant must have a valid Certificate of Sponsorship for the job they are planning to do; which to be valid must: